for the Doctor of Philosophy in Anthropology

 The Department of Anthropology offers graduate programs leading to the Master of Arts and the Doctor of Philosophy degrees.
 We generally do not accept students for a terminal M.A.

 Students without the equivalent of the department’s undergraduate concentration may be admitted to either degree program, but they may be required to make up any deficiencies in their anthropological backgrounds.
-In addition to the Graduate College admission requirements, students are required to submit Graduate Record Examination (GRE) scores.
-Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL), with minimum scores set by the Graduate College.
+In addition to the Graduate College admission requirements, students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL), with minimum scores set by the Graduate College.
 Students are admitted for the fall term only.

 Students wishing to pursue the minor in Museum Studies must be in good standing in the graduate program of an academic department, and must apply for acceptance into the minor.
 Admission to the minor is contingent upon approval of the student’s home department and the Museum Studies Steering Committee.
 Students may apply to the minor during the first week of the fall and spring semesters in any academic year, and should contact the Museum Studies Program Coordinator for application instructions or more information.

 The University of Illinois Department of Anthropology welcomes application to their PhD program for fall 2023.
 We welcome applicants from all subdisciplines and well as students whose research interests cross sub-disciplinary boundaries and those who are well-matched to the strengths of our faculty.
 We especially encourage students from underrepresented minority groups to apply as part of our diversity, equity, and inclusion efforts.